On Monday night, 16-year-old Ki-Jana Hoever made history when he became Liverpool's youngest FA Cup player in history.

-Norwegian footballer Martin Odergaard has hit the news by signing for Spanish giants Real Madrid aged just 16.
+In 2015, Norwegian footballer Martin Odergaard hit the news by signing for Spanish giants Real Madrid aged just 16.

-When he was 15 and 253 days old, Odergaard became the youngest player ever to play in a European Championship footy qualifier when he appeared for Norway.
+When he was 15 and 253 days old, Odergaard became the youngest player at the time ever to play in a European Championship footy qualifier when he appeared for Norway.

-The youngest on the list - US golfer Lucy Li became the youngest ever person to qualify for the US Women's Open when she managed to win a spot in the 2014 competition at the age of just 11.
+US golfer Lucy Li became the youngest ever person to qualify for the US Women's Open when she managed to win a spot in the 2014 competition at the age of just 11.

-She didn't manage to make it though to the second part of the event - but is definitely a name to look out for in the future.
+She didn't manage to make it though to the second part of the event, but certainly made a name for herself as a budding star of the future.

-Who?
-You may well ask - but Matthew Briggs is the youngest footballer ever to play in the Premier League.
+Matthew Briggs is the youngest person ever to play in the Premier League.

-Arsenal superstar Theo is the youngest footballer ever to play for England, when he played against Hungary in May 2006.
+Everton player Theo Walcott became the youngest footballer ever to play for England when he played against Hungary in May 2006.

 Aged 17 years and 75 days, Walcott had never played in the Premier League and had only played 13 matches of senior football.
 He then went on to be picked in the England squad for that summer's World Cup in Germany.

 Despite rugby being an extremely physical game, George Ford proved he was tough enough at just the age of 16 years and 237 days when he became the youngest person to play professional rugby in England.
-He played for Leicester Tigers in 2009, and is now a big part of the England squad.